 (photo above taken by WHOA Travel.
 Location: Mount Kilimanjaro, Tanzania)

-Expectations when adventuring with ample movement.All hikes are fat positive, fat friendly events.
-All folks are welcome.
-No diet culture discussion or comments about anyone's body, even your own.
+Expectations when adventuring with ample movement.All hikes are fat positive, queer positive events.
+All people in all bodies are welcome.
+No diet culture discussion.
+This means no comments about earning food or calories or what foods are "healthy".
+Please no derogatory comments about anyone's body, even and especially your own.
 Absolutely no homophobia, transphobia, racism, sexism etc. will be tolerated.